pelithne/client-credentials-flow-with-APIM/README.md

 Where, for instance, "appid" corresponds to the app-registration of the Client app.

-## Create second Client

-Repeat the steps from the previous section, and give the second Client a nice descriptive (and inventive!) name, like Client-2. **Remember to save the secret**

-You can skip the call to the token endpoint for Client-2 for now, if you want.

-## Granting Application Permissions to the deamons
+## Granting Application Permissions to the clients
 You need to add application permissions to the API app-registration.
 This is required to enable OAuth 2.0 client credentials flow.

 Go to the API app registration you created previously, and edit its Manifest.
 You need to add an entry into the appRoles array specifying that the permission is for an application.
 For more info on this, feel free to have a look at https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps